-Jeff has over 35 years experience as a volunteer with the Ontario Camps Association, Canadian Camping Association, and International Camping Fellowship.
+Jeff has over 35 years of experience as a volunteer with the Ontario Camps Association, Canadian Camping Association, and International Camping Fellowship.
 Jeff is the current Co-Chair of the OCA’s Equity & Diversity Committee.

 Jeff is a two-time Past President of the Canadian Camping Association, current President of the Ontario Camping Association and has served on the Board of the International Camping Fellowship for 21 years (currently as the Program Chair for the 2017-2020 term).
 He has also been a member of the Society of Camp Directors for 25 years.